+Our global sales management organization leads a network of sales agencies, stocking distributors as well as direct sales representatives.
 We rely on our network of independent sales agencies and distributors to market and distribute our products in both the United States and international markets.

-In the United States, our products are primarily sold by a network of 41 independent sales agencies.
+In the United States, our products are primarily sold by multiple direct sales representatives as well as a network of nearly 40 independent sales agencies.
 We may not be successful in maintaining strong relationships with our independent sales agencies.
 In addition, our independent sales agencies are not required to sell our products on an exclusive basis and also are not required to sell any minimum quantity of our products.
 The failure of our network of independent sales agencies to generate U.S. sales of our products and promote our brand effectively would impair our business and results of operations.

-We also sell our products in international markets, primarily through a network of 70 independent stocking distributors and 14 independent sales agencies.
-We sell our products in 70 countries outside of the United States, and we expect a significant amount of our revenue to come from international sales for the foreseeable future.
+We also sell our products in international markets, primarily through a network of more than 70 independent stocking distributors, 14 independent sales agencies and multiple direct sales representatives.
+We sell our products in over 70 countries outside of the United States, and we expect a significant amount of our revenue to come from international sales for the foreseeable future.
 In the past, we have experienced issues collecting payments from certain of our independent stocking distributors and we may again experience such issues in the future.